civicmapper/culvert-toolkit/docs/docs/index.md

 This toolkit is not:

-* a replacement engineering tools like HEC-RAS or SWMM
+* a replacement for engineering tools like HEC-RAS or SWMM
 * appropriate for supporting the design and engineering of indivdual culverts

----

-## Getting Started

-1. [Installation](installation.md): get the Culvert Analysis Toolkit set up in ArcGIS Pro
-2. [The Toolbox](agp-python-toolbox.md): an overview of the tools and what they do.
-3. [Data Guides](data-overview.md): walk-throughs of the types inputs the tool requires and how to prepare them
-4. [Analysis Guide](analysis-guide-overview.md): using the tool and working with the results

 ---